ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/style_and_layout/style_pages.md

   </tbody>
 </table>

-## Restricted styles
+## Performance recommendations

-The following styles are allowed, but are restricted in terms of which values they support:
+These allowed styles should restrict values to the following for an optimal performance:

 <table>
   <thead>